 In June 1998, the Financial Accounting Standards Board issued SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities.
 This statement will require us to record derivatives on our balance sheet as assets or liabilities measured at fair value.
 Gains or losses resulting from changes in the values of those derivatives would be accounted for depending on the use of the derivative and whether it qualifies for hedge accounting.
-SFAS 133 will be effective for our fiscal year ending December 31, 2001.
-We have not yet determined the impact that the adoption of SFAS 133 will have on our earnings or financial position.
+The Company adopted SFAS No. 133, as amended, on January 1, 2001.
+There was no effect on the Company's consolidated financial position or results of operations.